Lancaster correlation -- a new dependence measure linked to maximum correlation: Numerical illustrations

 where $z_{1-\alpha/2}=\Phi^{-1}(1-\alpha/2)$, and $s$ is an estimator of $\Sigma^*_{1,1}$ if $|\rho|>|\rho_2|$, and an estimator of $\Sigma^*_{2,2}$, else.
 Here, $\Sigma^*_{k,k}$ are the diagonal elements of $\Sigma^*$ defined in Proposition \ref{lem:asympnormest}.
 To estimate $\Sigma^*$ we use plug-in, replacing theoretical by empirical moments.
 Since, for small sample sizes, empirical variances can take negative values, we fix a small $\delta$, e.g. $\delta=10^{-6}$.
 If $\Sigma^*_{k,k}=0$ for $k=1$ or $k=2$, we set the corresponding value to $\delta$, and, additionally, we set $\Sigma^*_{1,2}=0$.

 Confidence intervals based on this plug-in estimator together with the bounds in (\ref{ci-typ1}) are denoted by $\text{ci}_{L,l}^{(p)}$.
 An alternative method using a bootstrap estimator of $\Sigma^*$ is denoted by $\text{ci}_{L,l}^{(b)}$.
 Similarly, using a bootstrap estimate of the covariance matrix in the asymptotic distribution of the rank estimator yields intervals denoted by $\text{ci}_{L}^{(b)}$.
+For the bootstrap procedure, we resample with replacement from the observations and write $\widehat{\rho}_{L,b}^\ast$ for the estimate of $\rho_L$ from the $bth$ bootstrap sample, $b=1,\ldots,B$.
+The bootstrap mean and the bootstrap covariance matrix are given by